Sensibilitatea la lumină – Contează culoarea ochilor?

 • dry eyes

-• conditions such as migraine, conjunctivitis, or uveitis
+• conditions such as migraines, conjunctivitis, or uveitis

 • recent surgical procedures (e.g., cataract surgery)